 Biology is a course designed for those students who plan to attend a four-year college or university.
-A majority of class time is spent completing labs designed to acquaint students with the variety, form, and function of living things.
-Some labs are designed to teach about the scientific method of investigation.
-Major topics include ecology, cell biology, molecular biology, genetics, evolution, and human systems.
+Students continue to develop their understanding of the nature of science through investigations.
+Major topics include: biochemistry, ecology, molecular biology, genetics, evolution, and human systems.